Ultimate SEO Audit Template

 3. Are they consistent?

 - It’s crucial that the name, address. and phone numbers match everywhere on the web.
 That includes not using “street” where you use “st.” in other places.
 Everything must be exact.
-Inconsistencies lower trust with Google.
+Inconsistencies lower trust with Google and other search engines.

 Locating the Citations

 The easiest way to locate all of the citations is with a tool like Whitespark.
 If you don’t possess a subscription for it or any other citation audit tools, you can get the number of citations with a free account by using the “Citation Finder” tool, then navigating to the “Business Search” tab and entering the information for the business.